Wilson Bentley Digital Archives of the Jericho Historical Society/snowflakebentley.com

 Over the next 13 years, Bentley went on to capture more than 5000 snowflakes, while keeping detailed records on the many sizes and shapes of the crystals.
 In the process, he discovered that not only was each a master work of symmetrical design, but no two snowflakes were exactly alike.

 “Every crystal was a masterpiece of design and no one design was every repeated.
 When a snowflake melted, that design was forever lost.
 Just that much beauty was gone without leaving any record behind,” he wrote.

-Bentley also discovered that, as it fell to the ground, each snowflake bore witness to its journey through the cloud forms, changing shape depending on air temperature, humidity and velocity of the storm.
+Bentley also discovered that, as it fell to the ground, each snowflake bore witness to its journey through the clouds, changing shape depending on air temperature, humidity and the strength of the storm.
 And different storms produced their own predominate type of ice crystal.
 Whether stellar, hexagonal, fernlike or other, the snowflakes’ appearance was constantly changing in response to environmental conditions.

-As his research grew, he went so far as to hypothesize that, in fact, the circulation within a storm could be deduced from the structure of its ice crystal, a theory way ahead of its time and not truly explored until nearly 30 years later by Japanese physicist Ukichiro Nakaya, a great admirer of Bentley’s.
+As his research grew, he even went so far as to hypothesize that the circulation within a storm could be deduced from the structure of its ice crystal, a theory way ahead of its time and not truly explored until nearly 30 years later by Japanese physicist Ukichiro Nakaya, a great admirer of Bentley’s.